rweigel/stats/syllabus.md

 *   Review of Python
 *   [Review of Python/NumPy](python.html#numpy) (and MATLAB, if needed)
 *   [HW #1](hw.html) discussion
+*   **Follow-up-notes**
+    1. The recording is at https://www.youtube.com/watch?v=yxFzL_TD900 In the future, I'll provide a link to a zoom page.
+This week I had to do it differently because I had to trim off conversations I had after class.
+    2. A student mentioned `np.where` as an option for finding elements in an `ndarray`.
+I don't recall ever using this function but can see where it would be useful (people coming from IDL would probably use this function more often because IDL has an equivalent function.
+I come from a MATLAB background and tend to use the method shown in class).
+I've added an example of its use in my [Python notes](https://rweigel.github.io/astrostats/python.html#finding-elements).
+    3. In the HW, I ask for you to provide written solutions in a `.md` or `.pdf` file. `.md` is the extension for Markdown, which is a plain-text file written in a certain way.
+To create a Markdown file on Github, simply click "Create File", then enter, for example, `HW1_1b.md` and then enter text.
+Markdown is an analog to HTML except it is much easier to write Markdown.
+I'll provide more details in the next class period.
+As an alternative, just write your answers in an MS Word document, save it as a PDF, and then upload it to GitHub.
+    4. I expect that students may encounter issues submitting their first assignment to GitHub.
+If you have any issues, meet with me before or after class.
+I won't count assignments as late if you contacted me about a submission issue.
+    5. In class, I discussed setting the seed for a random number generator if you want to get the same result when you run the code multiple times.
+I mentioned that I did not know if the choice of seed mattered.
+For a good random number generator, the randomness of the generated sequence should be independent of the choice of seed.
+The [lecture notes](https://www.math.utah.edu/~alfeld/Random/Random.htm) by A. Feld explains the basics of random number generation using very simple algorithms.
+On HW1, **do not** use `np.random.seed` as I did in class.
+I'll explain more about when you want to use it the next time that we meet.
+    6. I still can't think of the error I encountered when I created an array using `x = np.array([1,2,3])`, which created an integer array instead of a floating-point array.
+If anyone can think of a simple example where you get an unexpected result because `x` is an integer array, show us during the next class period.
 ## February 4th
 - [HW #1](hw.html#hw-1) due before class starts
 - HW #1 discussion